cylab-be/apt-graph/README.md

 [![API](http://api123.io/api123-head.svg)](http://api123.io/api/apt-graph/head/index.html)
 [![Coverage Status](https://coveralls.io/repos/github/RUCD/apt-graph/badge.svg?branch=master)](https://coveralls.io/github/RUCD/apt-graph?branch=master)

 The focus of APT-GRAPH is the detection of Advanced Persistent Threat (APT).
 More specifically, the aim is to study proxy log files and to detect a domain used as Command and Control (C2) by an APT.
-The implemented algorithm models the traffic by means of a graph and tries to detect infections by looking for anomaly within the graph.
+The implemented algorithm models the traffic by means of a graph and tries to detect infections by looking for anomaly within this graph.
 The algorithm has been designed to work closely with an analyst.
 This analyst can work interactively with a set of parameters and adapt the algorithm to focus on a specific type of APT.

 ## Requirements